harish-shivaram/shilly-jekyll/_books/2021-02-22-the-fault-in-our-stars.md

 date: 2021-02-22
 image: /images/blog/3119.jpg
 layout: post
-excerpt: A romance involving a young girl and boy, both in remission from cancer, told from the perspective of the girl Hazel
+description: A romance involving a young girl and boy, both in remission from cancer, told from the perspective of the girl Hazel
 book: true
 ---